-I loved all of those guys.
+I loved all of [them].
 I don't know if I ever saw Tiny Ron outside of the makeup.
 Cecily was enchanting and lovely.
-Armin, I've seen subsequently and I did fairly soon I think see him out of makeup.
+Armin, I've seen subsequently and I did fairly soon, I think, see him out of makeup.
 I guess, ultimately, I saw Max out of makeup, too.
 But mostly I knew these people as Ferengi, really.
 Max and Armin, most of our relationship was Ferengi to Ferengi, really, with only these strange glimpses of each other out of makeup.
-So, reality seemed in some ways less real than the made-up versions.
+So, the reality seemed in some ways less real than the made-up versions.

 You appeared in seven episodes.
 Was there an episode, a scene, you were most satisfied with?

 Oh, absolutely.
-I knew that the writers were taking particular enjoyment out of my character and then when they presented me with a companion, a wonderful female Ferengi, that was amazing.
+I knew that the writers were taking particular enjoyment out of my character when they presented me with a companion — a wonderful female Ferengi.
+That was amazing.
 I knew they were taking my character seriously and giving me great, wonderful stuff to do in every episode.
 There were no throwaway episodes for me, where I was just there, which sometimes can happen on television.
 Each episode that I was in I had something fascinating to do.